The best stylus for iPads and iPhones in 2023

 Tip looks a bit weird

-If you really want to spend as little as possible, here's the cheapest stylus we've found for iPhone and iPad that does a decent, if basic, job.
-Like the Adonit Mark, above, this is a capacitive stylus which means there's no battery, Bluetooth connected or specified apps required, and it's compatible with pretty much any touchscreen device.
-And unlike the Adonit, there's a nice weight to it (at 60g).
+Here's the cheapest stylus we've found for iPhone and iPad that does a decent, if basic, job.
+Like the Adonit Jot above, this is a capacitive stylus, which means there's no battery, Bluetooth connection or specific apps required, and it's compatible with pretty much any touchscreen device.
+And unlike the Jot, there's a nice weight to it (at 60g).

 Note: there's a tip on the end, which looks a bit weird.
 But don't remove this as it's vital, creating a precise contact point with the screen to write exactly where you place it.